megsra17/Password-Gen/README.md

-# Challenge 2 Homework
+# Challenge 3 Homework

-This is the second Homework assignment in which we have to create a portfolio from scratch.
+This is the third Homework assignment in which we create an application that an employee can use to generate a random password based on criteria they've selected.

 ## Accepted Criteria For Challenge